jasedragon/rea-challenge/README.md

 DNS - setup a CNAME in your dns provider to point to AWS fqdn.

 assumptions/design choices:
-using terraform/ansible (widely applicable & agent-less tool) rather than cloudformation (AWS specific) terraform backend - local, single user versus remote (S3/dynamodb)
+using terraform/ansible (widely applicable & agent-less tools) rather than cloudformation (AWS specific) terraform backend - local, single user versus remote (S3/dynamodb)

-The spec calls for an OS, had this not been the case then building the application as an AWS Lambda function on the ruby runtime may have provided security, mantainability and cost advantages. ec2 versus docker or serverless https://docs.aws.amazon.com/lambda/latest/dg/lambda-ruby.html
+The spec calls for an OS, had this not been the case then building the application as an [AWS Lambda function](https://docs.aws.amazon.com/lambda/latest/dg/lambda-ruby.html) on the ruby runtime may have provided security, mantainability and cost advantages.

+ec2 versus docker

 ec2 std OS rather than custom image internal firewall